Explanations of items in the income statement

 2024

 Expenses from foreign currency translation mainly comprise losses from exchange rate changes between the date of origination and time of payment of foreign currency receivables and payables as well as losses from measurement as of the reporting date.
 Currency gains from these items are reported under other operating income.
-A net consideration of this item results in a net expense of € 3,511k (prior year: net expense of €707k).
-In the previous year, the item “Other” mainly included expenses for the IPO of IONOS Group SE during the previous reporting period.
+A net consideration of this item results in a net income of € 6,743k (prior year: net expense of € 5,985k).
+The increase in net foreign exchange effects from foreign currency transactions is due to the rise in the average exchange rate of the euro against the US dollar and the British pound in fiscal year 2025.

 9.2 Other operating income